European Marine Board: Background

 provides a platform for its member organizations to develop common priorities, to advance marine research, and to bridge the gap between science and policy to meet future marine science challenges and opportunities.

 Established in 1995, it is a partnership facilitating enhanced cooperation between European organizations involved in marine science towards development of a common vision on the research priorities and strategies for marine science in Europe.
 It also facilitates enhanced cooperation between stakeholders involved in supporting, delivering and using marine research and technology.

 The European Marine Board was established in 1995 as an expert Board of the European Science Foundation (ESF).
 In 2016, the European Marine Board established its own legal organization as an international non-profit organisation under Belgian law, EMB-IVZW.
 Eight Founding Members signed the deed in the presence of a Notary Public at a dedicated founding meeting in Brussels on 20 January.
 EMB-IVZW became fully independent of ESF as of 1 January 2017.

 The Secretariat of the European Marine Board is based at the InnovOcean site in the harbour of Ostend, Belgium, with office accommodation and support provided by the Flemish Government, through the Flanders Marine Institute (VLIZ).

-Objectives and Modes of Operation
+Objectives and Activities

-Mission Statement

-The Marine Board provides a pan-European platform for its member organizations to develop common priorities, to advance marine research, and to bridge the gap between science and policy in order to meet future marine science challenges and opportunities.

-Aim

-The European Marine Board facilitates enhanced cooperation between European marine science organizations (research performing and research funding organizations) towards the development of a common vision on the research priorities and strategies for marine science in Europe.
-The European Marine Board provides the essential components for transferring knowledge from the scientific community to decision makers, promoting Europe's leadership in marine research and technology.
-Adopting a strategic role, the European Marine Board serves its member organizations by providing a forum within which marine research policy advice to national agencies and to the European Commission is developed, with the objective of promoting the establishment of the European Research Area for marine research.
+Objectives

+The European Marine Board aims to provide a collaborative platform for its member organizations across Europe, focusing on developing shared priorities and advancing marine research.
+It strives to connect scientific insights with policy-making to address future challenges in marine science.
+The Board facilitates cooperation among European marine science organizations, both in research and funding, to shape a unified vision for marine research in Europe.
+It also plays a strategic role in advising on marine research policy, contributing to the European Research Area in marine science.